-Researching the Candidates and Issues: Online Resources.
-Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
-Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain online.
-You can also read national and hometown newspapers online, or search the internet to locate articles and information.
+Researching the Candidates and Issues: Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
+Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
+You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
-FVAP also shares Voting Alerts via Facebook and Twitter.
+FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvapgov).

 Remember, your vote counts!